datx02/prototype/README.md

-# DATX02 Prototype
+# Rymd: Shuttle

-Quick and dirty file transfer with WebRTC and IndexedDB
+Shuttle is a proof-of-concept prototype for peer-to-peer file transfers using the [Rymd](http://github.com/rymdjs/rymd) library, for WebRTC transfers, WebCrypto encryption and IndexedDB file storage.

+## Get started

+	npm install
+	open index.html

 ## Develop

 	npm install
 	gulp watch

 A concatenated `bundle.js` will be generated in the `build` directory.
+See `gulpfile.js` for all tasks.

+## Browser requirements

+Due to the use of cutting edge HTML5 technologies, **Chrome 33** is a hard requirement in order to run Shuttle.